 As an HR intern, you will develop and hone your interpersonal skills in order to effectively communicate between employees and management, and your position may require you to handle sensitive information.

-In 2007, the Society for Human Resource Management conducted a survey among HR professionals, and 96% of those surveyed said that internships provided essential preparation for an entry-level human resources position.
+The Society for Human Resource Management conducted a survey among HR professionals, internships are of top importance to provide essential preparation for an entry-level human resources position.

 3. Find Relevant Work Experience

 Graduates of bachelor’s degree programs for human resources have been equipped and trained to assume entry level positions – generally as HR specialists or HR assistants.
 The duties and job functions associated with these positions include:

 - New employee orientation